Inferring Properties of the ISM from Supernova Remnant Size Distributions: Simulations

-where $n_0$ is the volumetric density, $N_H$ the HI column density, $z$ the vertical height at which an SNR explodes in a given spatial location (in M33 for their purposes), and $z_0$ the scale height for a given galactic disk (again M33).
-Motivated by the result in which many of the radiative-limited SNRS in the authors' visibility time survey fell within a single order of magnitude in $N_H$, we sought a quick estimate of the variance for their $n_0$.
-We do this in a similar fashion as section 2.3, though a more thorough approach could differ.
+We then use their distributions for $N_{H}$ and $z_0$ to estimate $\sigma^2_{\log n}$ or $\sigma^2_{n_0}/n_0^2$.
 Assume that $z$ does not vary significantly, with its mean being nearly zero (an assumption based upon the fact that $z$ is drawn from an exponential distribution).
 Invoking the definition of variance as a sum of derivatives normalized by $n_0^2$ yields: